ramakrishnapoluru/Designing-OLTP-and-OLAP-for-H-1B-visa-data-Analyics-on-AWS/README.md

 # Goals and Motivations
-The goal and motivation are to present the analysis for the following Top 10 applicant countries.
+1. The goal and motivation are to present the analysis for the following.
+2. Top 10 applicant countries.
-Popular education background from all the applicants.
+3. Popular education background from all the applicants.
 Major employers with the highest applications and decisions.
 State-wise distributions of application for the United States.
 The average wage for the applicants across job titles.